 Managing dynamic instance scaling

-After using Stackdriver Trace to view your latency, try some of the following strategies to reduce latency:
+After using Cloud Trace to view your latency, try some of the following strategies to reduce latency:

 - Increase caching of frequently accessed shared data - That’s another way of saying - use App Engine Memcache.
 Also, setting your application’s cache-control headers can have a significant impact on how efficiently your data is cached by servers and browsers.
 Even caching things for a few seconds can have an impact on how efficiently your application serves traffic.